djv03/djv03/README.md

 - 👋 Hi, I’m Dhruvin
-- aspiring full stack developer
+- full stack developer
-- looking for guidence nd colloboration on open-source
+- looking for guidence nd colloboration on open-source projects
 - keen on learning and exploring new technologies
 - Happy coding!!!